 One P.S.
 207 mother dreaded breaking the news to her two daughters who had been excited to get back in the classroom after weeks at home.
 Upon hearing they wouldn’t be reuniting with their classmates in person, the two girls, aged 5 and 7, burst into tears.

 “They were so happy to go back,” said their mother, who asked to remain anonymous to protect her family’s privacy.
 “The kids on my block were screaming for joy when it opened back up only to be shut down again.
 It’s just very disheartening with no end in sight.”

-We set a strict public health standard when we reopened schools to keep our entire @NYCSchools community safe from #COVID19.— Mayor Bill de Blasio (@NYCMayor) November 18, 2020
+We set a strict public health standard when we reopened schools to keep our entire @NYCSchools community safe from #COVID19.— Mayor Eric Adams (@NYCMayor) November 18, 2020